younghoon-econ/younghoon-econ.github.io/_pages/research.md

 **Working Paper**<br>
 <div style="margin-bottom: 1px;"></div>
-<span class="indent">"From Foreign Export Controls to Domestic Export Boost: Evidence from South Korea"</span><br>
+<span class="indent">"Backfire From Foreign Export Controls: Evidence from South Korea"</span><br>
 <div class="abstract">
-  How do foreign export controls affect domestic exports?
-In trade models with scale economies, foreign export controls promote domestic exports by expanding domestic production to substitute away from the foreign country.</div><br>
+  Can foreign export controls backfire?
+And lead to an increase in domestic productivity, and even in exports?
+I use the responses from Korean producers amid the 2019 Korea-Japan political dispute to answer these questions</div><br>
 <span class="indent">"Responding to Semiconductor Supply Chain Disruptions: Evidence from South Korea"</span><br>
 <div class="abstract">
   How might semiconductor producers respond to the possibility of restricted access to key imported intermediate goods?
 And how might this response vary across inputs?
 I use the response of Korean semiconductor producers amid the 2019 Korea-Japan political dispute to answer these questions.</div><br>